 Wild Rose helps people suffering from apathy.
 Sometimes people feel numb and apathetic.
 Wild Rose will restore an interest in life.

 There are 39 Bach Flower Remedies, in all.
 They can work on every emotion imaginable, from apathy to depression.
 It is best to seek out a Bach Foundation Registered Practitioner (BFRP), someone who is trained to ask the right questions to formulate the ideal blend for your specific needs.

 Although the Bach Flower Remedies sold in the US are preserved in alcohol, I have a full set of alcohol-free remedies from the Bach Centre in England.
 This gives peace of mind to anyone who needs to avoid even the smallest trace of alcohol.

 I am available for phone consultations nationwide.
-You can reach me at 415-420-7800, CarlAndersonBFRP@gmail.com, or via my website www.CarlAndersonBFRP.com.
+You can reach me by phone at 415-420-7800, by email at CarlAndersonBFRP@gmail.com, or via my website at www.CarlAndersonBFRP.com.
 If you prefer to work with a BFRP in your local area, you can consult the international registry at the following link: www.bachcentre.com/found/ref/usa.php.

 Alternatively, you can purchase individual remedies and Rescue Remedy through my website, www.CarlAndersonBFRP.com.
 Rescue Remedy is also readily available in most health food stores, food cooperatives, and anyplace where homeopathy is sold.
 It is a blend of Star of Bethlehem, Cherry Plum, Clematis, Rock Rose, and Impatiens.